-This reach is an actively building fan dominated by greywacke gravels with some "volcanic" stones from Tongariro.
-The gravels are flushed downstream during freshes and generally move to below the SH1 Bridge.
+This reach is an actively building fan dominated by greywacke gravels with some volcanic stones.
+The gravels are flushed downstream during high flows and generally move through the system settling out below the SH1 Bridge.
 Splitting and reforming of channels in this reach is a function of gravel build up.

-• The river channel section extending approximately 200 m from a point immediately downstream of SH1 Bridge has remained stable over the last 12 months.
+The reach extending approximately 200m from a point immediately downstream of SH1 Bridge has remained stable over the last 12 months.